jakubgs/netdev/README.md

 netdev
 ======

-Project intended to allow sharing through network of physical devices like character and block devices between linux workstaions.
+This project has a goal of allowing the sharing of physical devices like character and block devices between linux workstaions over TCP/IP.